iRobotEducation/create3_docs/docs/setup/pi4.md

         colcon build
         echo "source /home/ubuntu/ros2_ws/install/setup.bash" >> ~/.bashrc

+1. At this point, we recommend setting your default RMW.
+The RMW you set here has to match the RMW on your robot, which can be found from its Application Configuration page.
+More detail on RMW can be found [here](../xml-config).
+Right now, the Create® 3 robot supports `rmw_cyclonedds_cpp` and `rmw_fastrtps_cpp`.
+The default for Galactic is `rmw_cyclonedds_cpp`.
+Depending on your robot's RMW implementation, type one of the following:

+        echo "export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp" >> ~/.bashrc
+or

+        echo "export RMW_IMPLEMENTATION=rmw_fastrtps_cpp" >> ~/.bashrc

 1. Log out and log back in.
 Once you do, test things out with a `ros2 topic list`.
 A full Create® 3 API description can be found [here](../../api/ros2).